apeace/hapi-test/Readme.md

 repository implementation can be used for tests, one for production, and all schemas can overwrite methods one time.

+You might notice that `MySQLRepo` has some special logic for reconnecting.
+The MySQL service I used on Heroku seemed eager to drop connections, so I hacked this in as an afterthought.
+In a real-world app, a proper connection-pooling library would be used.
+(Or more likely, an actual ORM that hides connection details).

 ## Caching

 Using Hapi [server method caching](http://hapijs.com/tutorials/caching#server-methods)